Usearus/foli-2023/README.md

 ---CRITICAL---

--   Add delete sheet button in the sidebar
--   Add edit to a job when on the jobs screen
 -   Add show all hide all button to sidebar sheet list
 -   Sm, Md, Lg, Letter style format of sheet (printer friendly version?)
 -   "target" role, salary, etc...